rickardlindberg/rlci/README.md

 #### #4 ...

+The reason I've disliked mocks, and the remedy.

 * Test structure resolution

     73f3240eaf26cbe5ea3ab97169f767dd081f3c2d: Refactor: RLCIApp tests should
     not be aware of Engine.
 That is an internal implementation detail.

     https://stackoverflow.blog/2022/01/03/favor-real-dependencies-for-unit-testing/

+    Only create wrappers for real infrastructures.
+Don't mock internal dependencies.
+That is an implementation detail.

+    Functional core.
+Imperative shell.

     TODO: Engine is an internal dependency.
 It should not act as an infrastructure wrapper.
 What should we assert here instead?
 That